The Philadelphia Story (1940)

 Mentioned.
 Possibly the very last movie Anne Frank ever saw.

 Tina can't believe that Barry has never seen this film and they are going to watch it when Megan's call for help comes in.
+Tina refers to its stars Katharine Hepburn, Cary Grant and James Stewart.

 The flashback sequence incorporates plot elements of the film.